INTERESTED IN LEARNING HOW TO SAIL ?

 What's a First Sail Location?

 Lake Lanier Sailing Club is proud to be one of the First Sail locations in the Southeast.
 First Sail Locations are comprised of a diverse group of community sailing centers, sailing schools, yacht clubs, and sailing organizations around the country.
 These First Sail Locations encourage individuals to experience the joy of sailing through a unique First Sail Experience that offers beginners an introduction to sailing and designed to motivate newcomers to continue their participation.

-More information is available on www.firstsail.org or Email the Waterfront Director to find out more information.
+More information is available on www.firstsail.org or Email the Sailing Director to find out more information.